-Netwrix Auditor features built-in components intended for auditing popular applications, infrastructure servers, and storage systems.
-It also provides RESTful API for leveraging data from custom systems that are not yet supported as data sources out of the box.
+Netwrix Auditor delivers comprehensive auditing of a broad range of systems, applications and storage systems.
+Its RESTful API simplifies integration with other applications and systems that are not yet supported out of the box.
 Netwrix Auditor architecture and components interactions are shown in the figure below.

-Netwrix Auditor Server — the key part of Netwrix Auditor that conducts audit data collection, transfer and processing.
-It comprises several components responsible for gathering audit trails from the variety of data sources (audited systems).
+Netwrix Auditor Server — the central component that handles the collection, transfer and processing of audit data from the various data sources (audited systems).

-Integration API — a RESTful API that allows you to collect data from custom data sources (those not yet supported out of the box), to access and analyze that data, as well as to integrate your existing SIEM solution with Netwrix Auditor.
+Integration API — a RESTful API that enables you to collect data and analyze data from data sources not yet supported out of the box, as well as to send data from Netwrix Auditor to systems such as your SIEM solution.

 Data sources — entities that represent the types of audited systems supported by Netwrix Auditor (for example, Active Directory, Exchange Online, NetApp filer, and so on), or the areas you are interested in (for example, Group Policy, User Activity, and so on).

-Long-Term Archive — a file-based repository storage intended to keep data in a compressed format for a long period of time (default retention period is 120 months).
-It can store audit data collected by Netwrix Auditor or imported using Integration API.
+Long-Term Archive — a file-based repository storage keeps the audit data collected from all your data sources or imported using Integration API in a compressed format for a long period of time.
+The default retention period is 120 months.

 Audit database — Microsoft SQL Server database.
 It is used as an operational storage intended for browsing recent data, running search queries, generating reports and alerts.
 Default retention period for this data is 180 days.
 Usually, data collected from the certain data source (for example, Exchange Server) is stored to the archive and to the dedicated Audit database.
 Therefore, there can be as many databases as the data sources you want to process.